Box-Of-Hats/Group13_-_Decentralised_DNS/ReadMe.txt

-# Group-13-Project
+﻿# Group-13-Project
 A repository for Group 13's year 2 project
-Do not edit code in the aborted_prototype directory, the code is kept purely for reference and should not be changed.
+Do not edit code in the old_prototype directory, the code is kept purely for reference and should not be changed.
 Please use new_prototype instead.